tensorflow/minigo/ROADMAP.md

   * evaluate

-        -- champion: "The path to the current best"
+        -- black_model -- a path to a model,
+        -- white_model -- ditto
-        -- challenger: "the path to the freshly trained model to be tested" -- games: 'Number of games to play' = 400,
+        -- games: 'Number of games to play' = 400,
         -- readouts: 'How many simulations to run per move'=800, -- threshold: 'percent of games challenger must win' = 0.55,